oscar-system/Oscar.jl/docs/src/Rings/integer.md

 `BigInt` type avoids overflow problems, it can be relatively slow in the `Int` range.

-Oscar currently has the integer type `fmpz`, which for performance reasons scales internally from machine integers to GMP multiprecision integers.
+OSCAR currently has the integer type `fmpz`, which for performance reasons scales internally from machine integers to GMP multiprecision integers.

 ## The ring of integers

-Every object in Oscar representing a mathematical element has a parent.
+Every object in OSCAR representing a mathematical element has a parent.
 This is an object encoding information about where that element belongs.

-The parent of an Oscar integer is the ring of integers `ZZ`.
+The parent of an OSCAR integer is the ring of integers `ZZ`.

 ```@repl oscar
 ZZ